The Many-Worlds Interpretation and the Born Rule

 Published: 2008/3/9

-The many‑worlds interpretation faces a major challenge: by itself it has not yet
+The many-worlds interpretation faces a major challenge: by itself, it has not yet fully explained the

-derived Born rule (the rule that an observation’s probability is proportional to the squared modulus of the wave function).
+Born rule — the rule that the probability of an observation is proportional to the squared modulus of the wave function.

-Below I summarize the problem and introduce some ideas that might help derive Born rule.
+Below, I summarize the problem and introduce a few ideas that may point toward a derivation of the Born rule.

 Schematic of Points and Paths

-Born rule is the empirical law that an observation’s probability is proportional to the squared modulus of the wave function.
-The rule was obtained inductively from experiments, not deduced from theory.
+The Born rule is the empirical rule that the probability of an observation is proportional to the squared modulus of the wave function.
+It was inferred from experimental results rather than derived from a deeper principle.

-Some papers claim Born rule emerges naturally in the many‑worlds interpretation, but I do not think the matter is so simple.
+Some papers argue that the Born rule arises naturally within the many-worlds interpretation, but I do not think the issue is so simple.

-In his 1957 paper Hugh Everett introduced the concept of measure and stated that it is proportional to the squared modulus of the wave function, yet he did not clearly identify the measure with “the number of worlds.”
+In his 1957 paper, Hugh Everett introduced the idea of a measure and stated that it is proportional to the squared modulus of the wave function.
+However, he did not clearly identify this measure with “the number of worlds.”

-If we adopt many‑worlds, it seems natural to speak of probability in terms of “how many worlds.”
-If the measure really is proportional to world count, then the measure must itself be a physical entity.
-The wave function is also a physical entity that produces interference.
+If we adopt the many-worlds interpretation, it seems natural to think of probability in terms of “how many worlds” correspond to each outcome.
+If the measure is really proportional to the number of worlds, then the measure itself must be something physically meaningful.
+The wave function is also physically meaningful, since it gives rise to interference.

-How are these two entities linked? — I believe the key to deriving Born rule lies in that connection.
+How are these two quantities connected?
+I believe the key to deriving the Born rule lies in that connection.

-I looked for pairs of quantities in which one is proportional to the square of the other, hoping to map them to the wave function and the measure.
+I searched for pairs of quantities in which one is proportional to the square of the other, hoping that such examples might suggest a relationship between the wave function and the measure.

 1. The length of a spring and its elastic energy